Jumpaku/BackupDocker/README.md

-# BackupDocker
+# BackupNCDocker
-Docker image to backup files
+Docker image to backup files with nextcloud